In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 Microgreens are a nutrient-rich food that can provide your body with essential vitamins and minerals.

-They are especially high in antioxidants, which can help protect your cells from damage.
-Microgreens also contain high levels of vitamin C, which is important for maintaining healthy skin and bones.
+They are exceptionally high in antioxidants, which can help protect your cells from damage.
+Microgreens also contain high levels of vitamin C, which is essential for maintaining healthy skin and bones.

 The health benefits of microgreens also can help prevent disease.

-The article also says the health benefits of microgreens includes boasting the immune system, help improve eyesight, are fiber-rich, and ward off digestive ailments.
+The article also says the health benefits of microgreens include boosting the immune system, helping improve eyesight, are fiber-rich, and warding off digestive ailments.

-In addition to their nutritional value, microgreens are also a low-calorie food, making them a great choice for individuals watching their weight.
+In addition to their nutritional value, microgreens are also a low-calorie food, making them an excellent choice for individuals watching their weight.

-If you're looking for a way to add more nutrient-rich foods to your diet, consider adding microgreens; they not only add flavor, aroma, and texture but a host of other long-term benefits as well.
+If you’re looking for a way to add more nutrient-rich foods to your diet, consider adding microgreens; they not only add flavor, aroma, and texture but also a host of other long-term benefits.

 Are Microgreens Better Than Multivitamin Pills?

-If your physician informs you that you may be deficient in one or more vitamins, you’d be better served regularly utilizing microgreens than supplementing with multivitamin pills, which come with a number of disadvantages.
+Suppose your physician informs you that you may be deficient in one or more vitamins.
+In that case, you’d be better served regularly utilizing microgreens than supplementing with multivitamin pills, which have several disadvantages.

 First, multivitamins carry a considerable risk of potential interactions with other medications you may be taking.

-Look at any label on a multivitamin container, and you will see very high concentrations of many vitamins and minerals.
+Look at any label on a multivitamin container; you will see very high concentrations of many vitamins and minerals.
 This is because your body does not absorb nutrients very well in tablet form.

 The fresher, the better.